Are you facing the prospect of a retirement in which the defining characteristic is financial struggle?

 The biggest difference in the cost of living is the cost of health care.
 The United States has, by far, the most expensive health care in the world, and costs continue to rise well above the rate of inflation every year.
 In most countries, there are private and public health facilities.
 You will probably want to use the private ones and either buy private health insurance or just pay for everything out of pocket.
 It’s still far cheaper than the U.S., and in many countries, the quality of health care is quite good.

-For more, read Ten Things You Most Consider Before Moving Overseas.
+For more, read 12 Questions You Need to Answer Before Retiring Overseas.

 After considering all these factors, are you still intrigued by the possibilities of moving to another country to enjoy a lower cost of living, as well as embarking upon a new adventure?
 Here are ten great options for overseas retirement destinations.